danfuzz/samizdat/doc/samizdat-0/tree-semantics.md

     arguments as are available, including none.
 As such, this only really makes sense as the `repeat` of the last formal, though the surface syntax will tolerate it being in any position.
-The bound argument variable becomes a listlet of all the passed actual arguments that were bound.
+The bound argument variable becomes a list of all the passed actual arguments that were bound.

   * `@"?"` &mdash; indicates that this formal binds a single argument if available, including none.
 As such, this only really makes sense if only ever followed by other `?` formals and possibly a final `*` formal, though the syntax will tolerate it being in any position.
-The bound argument variable becomes a listlet, either of size one if an argument was bound or of size zero if not.
+The bound argument variable becomes a list, either of size one if an argument was bound or of size zero if not.

 If no `@repeat` is specified, then the given formal binds exactly one